 “Haiti is undoubtedly the cradle of the modern world, declared historian Crystal Eddins, Charlotte University, United States.
 We can no longer speak of problems linked to slavery and freedom, to the anti-colonial struggle, to revolutionary activity and to racial justice without evoking – or, more decisively, without centering the discussion around – the Haitian Revolution.”

-A seasoned warrior, Napoleon Bonaparte took the reestablishment of slavery very seriously.
+A seasoned warrior, Napoléon Bonaparte took the reestablishment of slavery very seriously.
 He delegated for this mission the fierce General Charles Victoire Emmanuel Leclerc, husband of his sister, Pauline Bonaparte.
 Unable to chain up the former slaves again, the soldiers of this French expedition made cruelty their favorite weapon.
-Dogs trained to eat blacks will be called back to the rescue.
+Dogs trained to eat blacks were called back to the rescue.
 But also gas chambers to suffocate captive revolutionaries.

 “I am for whites, because I am white.
-I have no other reason, and that is the right one”, had declared Napoleon Bonaparte before the Council of State in 1802.
+I have no other reason, and that is the right one”, had declared Napoléon Bonaparte before the State Council in 1802.
 He also instituted a great first in France at the time: the formal ban on marriages between blacks and whites.

-Despite its affirmed racism, its dictatorial tendencies, its multiple wars having claimed millions of victims in France and in Europe, its misogyny (its Civil Code made women an eternal minor), Napoleon Bonaparte remains today one of the most acclaimed characters in France.
+Despite his affirmed racism, his dictatorial leanings, his multiple wars having claimed millions of victims in France and in Europe, his misogyny (his Civil Code which made of the woman an eternal minor), Napoléon Bonaparte remains today one of the most acclaimed figures in France.

-We must not erase the history of Napoleon because we will no longer understand anything about the monuments, names and institutions that surround us, warned a few weeks ago, the French napoleologist, Jean Tulard.
+We must not erase the history of Napoléon because we will no longer understand anything about the monuments, names and institutions that surround us, warned the French napoleologist, Jean Tulard, a few weeks ago.

-On May 5, the President of France, Emmanuel Macron, unrolled the carpet for the man who gave shape to our political and administrative organization, who gave shape to this groping sovereignty which emerged from the revolution of 1789.
+On May 5, the French President, Emmanuel Macron, unrolled the red carpet “for the man who gave shape to our political and administrative organization, who gave shape to this tentative sovereignty which emerged from the revolution” of 1789.

-Outside the borders of France, the commemorations of the Emperor’s death meet with determined resistance.
-Napoleon is not a hero to celebrate, wrote in the New York Times, the historian of Haitian origin and collaborator of AyiboPost, Marlene Daut.
+Outside the borders of France, the commemorations of the Emperor’s death is met with determined resistance.
+“Napoléon is not a hero to celebrate”, wrote the historian of Haitian origin and AyiboPost collaborator, Marlene Daut, in the New York Times.

 Pierre Buteau extends this point of view.
 “History writes around facts” he says.
 What is happening in France is a historical construction around an emblematic figure at a time when this country is losing its bearings.
 Napoleon embraced everything we rejected [in Haiti].”

-The ramifications of a reassessment of Napoleon Bonaparte would not end with the character, however.
+The ramifications of a reassessment of Napoléon Bonaparte would not end with the person, however.
 Vigorously rejecting the emperor’s despotic, racist and pro-slavery outbursts would require reassessing France’s role in stifling the young Haitian nation after independence.
-This would require the restitution of at least 28 billion of American dollars, taken from Haiti under duress.
+This would require the restitution of at least 28 billion American dollars, taken from Haiti under duress.